 - Coffee substitutes made from grains

-- Extras: Low-fat, non-spicy salad dressings, jam and jelly
+- Extras: Low-fat and non-spicy salad dressings, jam, and jelly

 A GERD diet can be very healthy.
-Salt, sugar and other sweeteners are safe for most GERD sufferers, but it's not a good idea to include too much of these substances in the diet since they can cause other health problems.
-I find that seaweed granules - kelp or dulse - are a good substitute for salt.
+Salt, sugar, and other sweeteners are safe for most acid reflux sufferers, but it's not a good idea to include too much of these substances in the diet since they can cause other health problems.
+I find that granules of seaweeds such as kelp or dulse are a good substitute for salt.

 Celiac Disease and Heartburn

 Heartburn may indicate the presence of certain diseases rather than just a LES problem.
 For example, it's one of the symptoms of celiac disease.
-In this condition, the villi in the small intestine are damaged and destroyed.
+In this condition, the lining of the small intestine is damaged and the villi are flattened.
 Villi are tiny projections of the intestinal lining that increase the surface area for the absorption of food.
 Without villi, it's very hard for a person to obtain enough nutrients from their food.

 Celiac disease results from an intolerance to gluten.
-Gluten is a protein complex found in wheat, rye, barley and related grains.
-People with celiac disease must permanently avoid gluten in order for new villi to grow.
+Gluten is a protein complex found in wheat, rye, barley, and related grains.
+People with celiac disease must permanently avoid gluten in order for new villi to appear.
 The disease can have serious consequences if it's not treated.

 Lifestyle Changes That May Help GERD

-In addition to avoiding foods and drinks that make symptoms worse, the following lifestyle changes may be helpful in treating GERD that is not linked to a specific disease.
+In addition to avoiding foods and drinks that make symptoms worse, the following lifestyle changes may be helpful in treating GERD.

 - Avoid large meals.
 Eat frequent, small meals instead.